harrison-ai/hai-dataeng-tech-task/README.md

 In practice, we have obtained several billion de-identified DICOMs from the partner.
-They are stored in several million "text" and "image" tar archives that are similar in shape to the sample data from question 1, but much bigger - up to several petabytes in total.
+They are stored in several million "text" and "image" tar archives that are similar in shape to the sample data from question 1, but much bigger.
+The total data volume across all archives is several petabytes.

 The archives are currently stored in Amazon S3 Glacier awaiting further processing.
 To be able to use these DICOMs for model training, they will need to be re-assembled